Methodology

 Search scholarships after estimating federal aid

-Use this tool to look for stackable scholarship opportunities after you understand your likely federal and state-aid baseline.
+Use this tool to find stackable scholarships after you understand your likely federal and state-aid baseline.

 Use the Scholarship FinderROI Calculator

-Compares the total cost of a degree (tuition, fees, living expenses, opportunity cost of foregone earnings) against the projected increase in lifetime earnings for your chosen field of study.
+Compares the total cost of a degree against the projected increase in lifetime earnings for your field of study, accounting for the opportunity cost of time spent in school.

 Limitations

-ROI projections use median earnings, which means half of graduates earn less.
-Field-of-study earnings vary significantly by region, employer type, and individual career trajectory.
-The calculator cannot predict your specific earnings outcome.
-It is a comparison tool for evaluating the relative financial value of different educational paths, not a forecast of your personal return.
+Earnings projections use medians, which means half of graduates earn less.
+Field-of-study earnings vary by region, employer type, and individual career trajectory.
+The calculator compares relative financial value across paths — it does not forecast your specific outcome.

 Limitations